xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 ![xc5_mv_approve_decline.png]({{site.baseurl}}/attachments/ref_SkW62BgH/xc5_mv_approve_decline.png)

 If needed, before approving a vendor profile, the administrator may want to re-adjust the new vendor's access information (for example, to change the user's access permissions by changing the role that was assigned to them by default, to give the user a non-default membership level, or to re-adjust the account settings so the user will be requested to change their password on next login).
 This, of course, can also be done *after* the new vendor approval.

+Note that approving or rejecting a vendor application triggers an email notification to the applicant (This is enabled by the "Vendor account approved" or "Vendor account rejected" {% link "email notifications" ref_7DW1NMak %}).

 ## Adding new vendors via the Admin area